bayesomicslab/bayesomicslab.github.io/_members/sybille-legitime.md

   github: smlegitime
 ---

-Sybille graduated from the EL GATO Lab with an M.S. in 2022.
+Sybille graduated from the EL GATO Lab with an M.S. in 2022 and is now a PhD student at Brown University.